 Hazardous waste overview

-The hazardous waste market is highly segmented with a total volume of approximately 5 million tonnes (Environment Agency) of waste handled in the UK each year.
-Within this arena Augean continues to focus on the treatment and disposal of waste from the growth areas of construction and demolition activities, Oil and Gas, Energy-from-Waste operators, specialist manufacturers and other industrial producers.
+The hazardous waste market is highly segmented with a total volume of approximately 5 million tonnes (source: Environment Agency (EA)) of waste handled in the UK each year.
+Within this arena Augean continues to focus on the treatment and disposal of waste from the growth areas of construction and demolition activities, Oil and Gas, Energy from Waste operators, specialist manufacturers and other industrial producers.

-Approximately 0.9 million tonnes of hazardous waste are disposed per annum to hazardous landfill sites and the total UK capacity for hazardous landfill is at most 14 million cubic metres and declining as hazardous landfills are closing and new hazardous landfills are not being permitted (source: Environment Agency (EA) and management estimates).
-Augean’s Treatment & Disposal Business continues to be a leading provider within this market, holding approximately 40% of the UK’s remaining and reducing scarce hazardous landfill capacity (source: EA data /management estimate).
+Approximately 0.9 million tonnes of hazardous waste are disposed per annum to hazardous landfill sites and the total UK capacity for hazardous landfill is at most 14 million cubic metres and declining as hazardous landfills are closing and new hazardous landfills are not being permitted (source: EA and management estimates).
+Augean’s Treatment & Disposal Business continues to be a leading provider within this market, holding approximately 40% of the UK’s remaining and reducing scarce hazardous landfill capacity (source EA data and management estimate).

 Energy-from-Waste and Biomass Energy waste market

-Augean’s treatment and disposal to landfill includes the management of certain by-products from Energy-from-Waste plants, required to deliver the UK’s obligation to significantly reduce the landfilling of municipal solid waste by the end of 2020, and from biomass energy plants.
-These facilities produce air pollution control residues (APCR) also known as fly ash and intermediate bottom ash (IBA).
+Augean’s treatment and disposal to landfill includes the management of certain by-products from Energy-from- Waste (EfW) plants, required to deliver the UK’s obligation to significantly reduce the landfilling of municipal solid waste and from biomass energy plants.
+These facilities produce air pollution control residues (APCR) also known as fly ash and a further residue known as intermediate bottom ash (IBA).
 The Group has developed the capability to treat and dispose of these ashes and residues at our sites at Port Clarence and East Northants Resource Management Facility (ENRMF).
 This market is expected to grow at 8% compound average growth rate through to 2024 (Source: Tolvik).
-Disappointingly, due to funding cycles and operational issues, no new incinerators came online in 2019.
-With this background, it is particularly pleasing that the Group was able to grow ash volumes in 2019 by 12%.
+With new incinerators having come on-line as well as winning ash contracts from existing plants it is pleasing that the Group was able to grow municipal ash volumes in 2020 by 38%.
 The Group actively monitors technological developments in the treatment and recycling of this material to ensure its long-term competitive position in this market.
+It was therefore particularly pleasing that Augean North has been granted a Recovery Code for its Port Clarence site.

 The Group expects to continue winning market share in ash volumes and therefore exceed the market growth rate.
-This will be achieved as new municipal ash contracts, that have already been won and announced, come online in 2020.
+This will be achieved as new municipal ash contracts, that have already been won and announced, come on-line in 2021.

 Construction waste market